michael105/slterm/src/slterm.1.rst

    To be used with curses, the installation of the terminfo database file is needed. slterm.terminfo is supplied in the sources, within the folder src.
    It can be installed with `tic -sx slterm.terminfo`.
-   Alternatively, the termcap database "linux" seems to be mostly compatible.
+   Alternatively, the termcap database "linux" is mostly compatible.
    Set with `export TERM=linux`

    The terminfo database of slterm is also displayed, when slterm was compiled with